 FAA Authorizes Zipline International, Inc. to Deliver Commercial Packages Using Drones That Fly Beyond Operator's Line of Sight

-The FAA authorized Zipline International, Inc., to deliver commercial packages around Salt Lake City and Bentonville, Arkansas, using drones that fly beyond the operator’s visual line of sight.
+The FAA authorized Zipline International, Inc., to deliver commercial packages around Salt Lake City using drones that fly beyond the operator’s visual line of sight without visual observers.
 Read the approval letters here and here.
-Zipline is an FAA-certificated Part 135 operator and will use its Sparrow drone to release the payload via parachute.
+Zipline will use its Sparrow drone to release the payload via parachute.
 Data collected from these operations will inform the FAA’s ongoing policy and rulemaking activities.

 The FAA is focused on developing standard rules to make BVLOS operations routine, scalable and economically viable.
 The agency chartered the Beyond Visual Line of Sight Aviation Rulemaking Committee on June 9, 2021 to provide safety recommendations to the FAA.
 We are reviewing their final report.

 The FAA’s long-term goal is to safely integrate drones into the National Airspace System rather than set aside separate airspace exclusively for drones.
 This approach is consistent with the FAA Modernization and Reform Act of 2012 and the FAA Extension, Safety, and Security Act of 2016.
 The 2016 Act directed the FAA, in conjunction with NASA, to continue developing a plan for Unmanned Aircraft System Traffic Management (UTM), which will assist in integration efforts.